-Ransomware is hard to keep out of the organization.
+Ransomware is hard to keep out of an organization.
 Some security experts believe it is impossible.
-Recovery from ransomware, because of the random spread of infected data, is also arduous.
+And recovery from ransomware, because of the random spread of infected data, is too long (and expensive) for most organizations to tolerate.
 As a result, many organizations end up paying the ransom.

 Ransomware thrives on the fact that most organizations keep all their data on production storage even if no user or application is accessing it.
-Almost every time we at VSI do a storage assessment, we find that 80% of an organization’s data has not been accessed in the last year.
-Yet these organizations pay thousands of dollars to free that data from a ransomware’s encryption scheme.
+To avoid detection, ransomware authors encrypt the oldest files first before making their way to newer files.
+Data from Visual Storage Intelligence’s (VSI) storage assessments typically indicates that around 80% of an organization’s data has not been accessed in the last year.
+Encrypting older, infrequently accessed data first enables them to avoid one of the most common forms of detection – user access.

-VSI can alert an organization to an attack that is underway, but as stated earlier it is becoming increasingly hard to detect those attacks.
-However, VSI can deliver something far more valuable than detection.
-It can safeguard the bulk of the data set from the attack in the first place.
+Still, savvy ransomware authors try to avoid detection by encrypting data slowly so that monitoring software does not detect an unusual change rate.
+It is increasingly difficult to detect those attacks.
+However, an SRMaaS like VSI can deliver something far more valuable than detection.
+It can aid in safeguarding the bulk of the data set from the attack in the first place.

 What if that 80% of data that users and applications are not accessing is archived, without links, to a secondary storage device like a high capacity NAS, Object Storage system, or Public Cloud Storage?
 All three of these platforms are low cost and provide immutable (read-only) protection so that even if the ransomware attack finds its way to secondary storage, it still can’t alter the data.